mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

    Collect the first 'n' local maxima and minima of the training signal which are separated by a minimum gap 'd'.

+**ISFANode**
+   Perform Independent Slow Feature Analysis on the input data.
+   More information about ISFA can be found in:
+   Blaschke, T. , Zito, T., and Wiskott, L.
+   Independent Slow Feature Analysis and Nonlinear Blind Source Separation.
+   *Neural Computation* 19(4):994-1021 (2007).

 **NoiseNode**
    Inject multiplicative or additive noise into the input data.